-The leukodystrophies are a group of rare genetic disorders that affect the central nervous system by disrupting the growth or maintenance of the myelin sheath that insulates nerve cells.
-These disorders are progressive, meaning that they tend to get worse throughout the life of the patient.
-Below we describe the source of the disorders in more detail.
-Fact sheets on the individual leukodystrophies are also available from the United Leukodystrophy Foundation.
+The 52 leukodystrophies make up a group of rare genetic disorders that affect the central nervous system by disrupting the growth or maintenance of the myelin sheath, which insulates nerve cells.
+These disorders are progressive, meaning that they tend to worsen throughout the life of the patient.

 What is the nervous system?

-In order to understand the leukodystrophies, we need to discuss some basic facts about the nervous system.
 The nervous system is made up of two main components: the central nervous system (CNS) and the peripheral nervous system (PNS).
-Together, these two systems interact to carry and receive signals that are responsible for nearly everything we do, including involuntary functions such as our heartbeat, and voluntary functions such as walking.
+Together, they interact to carry and receive signals that are responsible for nearly everything we do, including involuntary functions, such as our heartbeat, plus voluntary functions, such as walking.

 The PNS consists of the rest of the neurons in the body.
 These include the sensory neurons, which detect any sensory stimuli and alert the CNS of their presence, and motor neurons, which connect the CNS to the muscles and carry out instructions from the CNS for movement.

 What is myelin?